Mirin1281/Novel-System/README.md

 If you want to set the data to be output or input, override the `CSVContent1` or `CSVContent2` property in the `CommandBase` of the respective command.
 Mutual conversion is recommended for getters and setters.
 You can also freely add more commands in the vertical columns.

 We have not implemented a function to erase already existing commands from CSV.
-If you want to disable it for now, please enter "\<Null\>" or just "Null".
+If you want to disable it for now, please enter "Null".

 Note: You may change the CSV file name, but please do not change the data in the first and third lines of the CSV.